 Aboriginal Education Officer

-Ms Amber Cheney is the Aboriginal Education Worker (AEW) at St Patrick’s East Gosford.
-Amber is on site one day a week, Wednesday.
+Ms Charmain Stewart is the Aboriginal Education Worker (AEW) at St Patrick’s East Gosford.
+Amber is on site three days a week.

 Contact details: 4325 1159